The Year In Review

 Mission Ridge-Devils Gulch Loop

 .
-I had done both ends before but never the middle and a full
+I had done both ends before but never the middle and

-many years.
+in many years.
 I met the Trail Pair and wildernessed for a snow scramble

 up Esmerelda Peak.
 Nice folks and a nice trip.
 Suzanne joined me for